uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 _Default value: `public`_

-You can set default importability value for apply entire your project.
+You can set default importability value that applies to the entire project.

+For example, i you set the default importability to `package`, any export without JSDoc annotation is treated as `@package`.

+You can override this default value by adding JSDoc annotation to the export.
+To make an export public, add `@public` annotation.

 **Example:**